Mean Field Behaviour of Collaborative Multi-Agent Foragers: Discussion

 We have shown throughout this work how a multi-agent collaborative system solving a foraging problem can be approximated by a mean field formulation of the problem when $n\to \infty$.
 In section \ref{sec:conv} we developed formal results on the convergence and optimality of such mean field foraging system.
 We are able now to draw a set of conclusions from these results, combined with the experiments in section \ref{sec:exp}.

-First, the mean field foraging system converges to a unique stationary solution, and does so exponentially fast, as long as $\rho,\varepsilon,\lambda \in (0,1)$.
-In fact, the distance between the resulting agent distribution $y(\infty)$ and the optimal distribution $\overline{y}$ seems to only depend on the exploration rate $\varepsilon$ (see Figure \ref{fig:ybar}, Theorem \ref{lem:kinf}).
-That is, the evaporation (or learning) rate $\rho$ and the discount factor $\lambda$ do not have an effect in the stationary solutions, nor in the convergence speed.
-Note as well from the results in Figure \ref{fig:ybar} that the norm $\|y(\infty)-\overline{y}\|_2$ shows some linearity with $\varepsilon$ as obtained in the bounds of Theorem \ref{lem:kinf}.
+First, the mean field foraging system converges to a unique stationary solution, and does so exponentially fast, under the proposed conditions.
+In fact, the distance between the mean field agent distribution $\mathbf{y}(\infty)$ and the optimal distribution $\overline{\mathbf{y}}$ seems to only depend on the exploration rate $\varepsilon$ (see Figure \ref{fig:ybar}, Theorem \ref{lem:kinf}). {That is, the evaporation (or learning) rate $\rho$ and the discount factor $\lambda$ do not have an effect in the stationary solutions, nor in the convergence speed of the mean field system.
+This can be explained by the fact that $\rho$ and $\lambda$ act as scaling parameters that do not change the shape of the weight gradients, thus not having an impact on the matrices $P(t,\varepsilon)$.} Note as well from the results in Figure \ref{fig:ybar} that the distance between $\mathbf{y}(t)$ and $\overline{\mathbf{y}}$ shows some linearity with $\varepsilon$ as obtained in the bounds of Theorem \ref{lem:kinf}.
 This indicates that, for collaborative multi-agent systems in stochastic settings, learning rates and discount factors cease to have an impact when considering large numbers of agents.
 Therefore, the study of mean field limits on such a multi-agent system allows us to de-couple the influence of some parameters, that may only come into play when considering small agent numbers.

-Second, lower exploration rates seem to cause fast oscillations (in some cases very slowly dampened) on the mean field solutions.
-In Figure \ref{fig:ybar}, specially for the cases with $\varepsilon<0.1$, the solutions oscillate very fast before settling at zero (oscillations have been observed and studied in other mean field problems \cite{cirant2019existence,stella2018mean}).
-Again, this may have an impact when considering finite agent numbers; if we observe fast oscillations for a set of parameters as $n\to\infty$, there may be reasons to believe can also result in unstable behaviour for finite agents.
-At the same time, larger $\varepsilon$ result in further from optimal limit distributions.
+Second, lower exploration rates seem to cause a much slower spread of agents along the optimal path, resulting in a slowly damped ``wave-like" behaviour, as it can also be seen in the simulation examples in the supplementary multimedia file\footnote{This work has an attached multimedia file, available at http://ieeexplore.ieee.org, provided by the authors, showing the entire runs of the mean field system for different $\varepsilon$ parameters.}.
+These waves are caused by the initial conditions of agents, since all agents start at $\mathcal{S}$ on the first sub-graph, but they are more quickly damped (agents spreading out faster) for higher values of $\varepsilon$.
+This may have an impact when considering finite agent numbers; if we observe fast oscillations for a set of parameters as $n\to\infty$, there may be reasons to believe that these can result in non-convergent behaviour for finite agents.